 However, there was one very uncomfortable push factor.
 The Cornell Department of Sociology had recently hired a "star," who began acting like a petty despot: dominating hiring decisions, graduate student admissions, and disparaging areas and people in the department who stood in his way.
 All those who tried to voice restraint, including me, were marginalized in one way or another.
-I was very disappointed by several sociology faculty members, whom I had respected, went along with this uncivil despot.
-The Cornell Sociology department had a history (long before I arrived) of personal disputes and rivalries, and perhaps some had decided they had better side with the top dog before they became a target.
+I was very disappointed by several sociology faculty members, whom I had respected, that went along with this uncivil despot.
+The Cornell Sociology department had a history (long before I arrived) of personal disputes and rivalries, and perhaps some faculty members decided they had better side with the top dog before they became a target.
 I had several options, including transferring to other units on campus.
 But I really did not know what to do.

 With all these considerations, Jo was willing to consider the prospect of moving to Seattle and came with me for my job interview in the fall of 1986.
-With the support of the University and my friends, Jo had her own schedule of meetings and tours in Seattle.
+With the support of the University and Pete and Kris Guest, Jo had her own schedule of meetings and tours in Seattle.
 Both Jo and I liked Seattle and the University, and Jo felt good about her career prospects in a larger metropolitan area.
 We returned for a second trip with our children and visited schools and neighborhoods.
 The kids were not keen on moving but were not totally against it either.

-During my job visit to Seattle and follow up visits, I met a number of people who would become valued colleagues and good friends.
-I already knew Pete and Jim McCann, and also Paul Burstein.
+During my initial trip to Seattle and follow-up visits, I met a number of people who would become valued colleagues and good friends.
+I already knew Pete, Jim McCann, and Paul Burstein.
 Paul was associate director of the NSF Sociology program when I was on the NSF review panel, and he was the author of several excellent papers on public opinion and the Vietnam War that I admired.
 Previously he had been on the faculty at Vanderbilt in Nashville, and we often spent the holidays at Jo's family home near Nashville.
 Jo and I had gotten together with Paul and Florence Bernstein for a social visit a few years earlier.
 I was also impressed with the quality of the UW Department of Sociology and the graduate program.
-Fred Campell, the department chair, was an extraordinary host for our multiple visits.
-He even recruited his daughter to take our children for our children for a tour of Seattle and ride on the monorail.
-I had known Bill Lavely by reputation, and we shared a common bond as area specialists (Bill was a China specialist), sociologists, and demographers.
-I did not know Adrian Raftery before but spent an enchanting hour with him talking about his recent arrival in Seattle, the UW Department of Statistics, and shared research interests.
-I even asked Adrian's advice on how to solve a problem on time-series modeling.
+Fred Campbell, the department chair, was an extraordinary host for our multiple visits.
+He even recruited his daughter to take our children for a tour of Seattle and ride on the monorail.

+I did not know Adrian Raftery previously but spent an enchanting hour with him during my job visit: talking about his recent arrival in Seattle, the UW Department of Statistics, and our shared research interests.
+I even asked Adrian's advice on a statistical issue, and he clearly explained the issues.
 I was most impressed with Tad Blalock, who was one of my heroes.
 Tad volunteered to take my family and me on a day long tour of the Puget Sound, including a ferry ride.
 Although not on the initial agenda of the Sociology Department, the incipient UW Southeast Asian Center (Biff Keyes, Dan Lev and several others) become part of the UW recruitment effort.